Jatin-Mehra119/Sales-Analysis/README.md

 | Thursday           | 15.048421            |
 | Friday           | 16.295241            |
 | Saturday           | 15.917613            |

+- Friday has the highest average gross income compared to other days: 6.18 % More than average
 ---

 ### **Citywise Sales & Revenue**: